Minnesota Twins fall to Schoop, Baltimore Orioles 5-1

 More Twins coverage

+Jonathan Schoop and Mark Trumbo each homered in support of Miley’s best performance in more than five weeks, and the Orioles beat the Minnesota Twins 5-1 to stop a five-game losing streak.

+“If we’re looking in the standings right now, we’re wrong.
+We just go play day by day and play the game the right way,” Miley said.
+“That was a pretty clean baseball game.
+It’s one of the first ones in a while.”

 Manny Machado added an RBI double to help the Orioles beat the Twins for the first time in six meetings this season.
-This was just their third win in 11 games.
+This was just their third win in 11 games, and they’re 19-36 since May 10 to fall from first place in the American League East to being tied for last.

+Miley (4-7) had his own struggles to deal with.
+He failed to finish three innings in three of his last six starts, an awful stretch that saw his ERA balloon from 2.82 to 5.20.
+Against the Twins, he gave up eight hits and three walks, but only one run before leaving with two outs in the sixth.

+“It’s a good way to end it,” Orioles manager Buck Showalter said.
+“That’s why these guys are what they are.
+They don’t run away from their struggles.
+They want to get back and make the contributions that they’re asked to make.”

-After Miley (4-7) allowed Miguel Sano’s 21st home run, the most by a Twins player before the break since Justin Morneau with 21 in 2009, Schoop trumped his American League All-Star teammate with a towering two-run shot in the fourth inning off Adalberto Mejia (4-4).
-The ball reached the third deck above left field, estimated by Major League Baseball’s Statcast system at 462 feet.
+After Miguel Sano’s 21st home run, Schoop trumped his All-Star teammate with a towering two-run shot in the fourth inning off Adalberto Mejia (4-4).
+The ball landed in the third deck above left field, estimated by Major League Baseball’s Statcast system at 462 feet.

-Miley had failed to finish three innings in three of his last six starts, an awful stretch that saw his ERA balloon from 2.82 to 5.20.
-He gave up eight hits and three walks in this one, leaving with two outs in the sixth, but only one run.
-The Twins stranded 10 runners on base over the first six innings.
+“Everything worked today,” Schoop said.
+“We’re looking for it to work tomorrow.”

 Mejia was removed with two outs in the seventh, after allowing five hits, three walks and four runs.
-He had won each of his previous three starts.
+He had won each of his previous three starts, but the Twins stranded 10 runners on base over the first six innings and didn’t come close to the stirring comeback they produced on Friday from a 6-0 deficit for a 9-6 victory.

 COLON COMING?